 “I’m a big believer in fate, and I’d been looking for a mark 2 XR2 when a friend of mine saw the advert and phoned me up.

 “He said ‘the mark 2 will never be worth anything – this is the one you want’.
 I was working as a plasterer in London at the time, so he went to look at the car and straight away left a deposit on it.

 “He said ‘you’re not going to believe it when you see it’, and he was right, it was absolutely unbelievable.”

 The car came with a new rear quarter panel, plus a tailgate and bumper – neither of which were required – and the stratos silver car was repaired back to original condition.

-Its next stop was a six-year spell at Ford’s heritage museum after Bob found out they were looking for an XR2 to display.
+Its next stop was a six-year spell at Ford’s heritage museum after Bob found out they were looking for a Fiesta XR2 to display.